thpongue/rockpaperscissors/docs/artifacts.md

 		- [x] basic game
 			- [x] once both players have selected:
 				- [x] show text showing "winner", "Loser" or "No winner" (for draw)
+				- [x] bug: by default we always mark players as winners at the start
+			- [] bug: players on different urls seem to affect each other
+			- [] bug: on connect we need to tell all the clients to re-update the others about their state
+		- [] big question mark on the side of the player who hasn't connected
+		- [] live site
+			- [x] domain name
+			- [] basic design
+				- [] split screen
+				- [] centered vs
+				- [] google stats
+				- [] coming soon message
+			- [] set up MEAN hosting
+			- [] set up email from domain
+			- [] invite lu for a game!
+	- [] on connect we need to be passed the state
+		- does this mean I need to store state on the server?
+Or can i just rebroadcast from each client?
+	- [] multiplayer
+		- [] produce mocks for multiplayer ux - dealing with small screen and more than 2 users
+		- [] if a third player turns up they need to know they're an observer
+		- [] add basic overlay to welcome the user and explaining about needing an opponent - tell them to copy the url and send it to their opponent
+			- [] have a READY! button which means that no new players are admitted
+		- [] show connected / disconnected
+		- [] if you're player 2 etc should you go on the RHS?
+Surely you get called player 2 but still sit in the same place?
+		- [] stop invites once the the game is underway
+			- [] need an observer status
 	- [-] opponent view
 		- [-] cta to invite a friend
 			- don't let the user select their initial choice until they have an opponent